 1. Involve everyone

-4. Think of activities for all
+2. Think of activities for all

 Once you’ve gathered all of the interests of those joining, plan out the activities.
-In the list of activities, make sure that at least one of the activity would be enjoyed by all of those who will be joining the trip.
-But make sure to add some personal flair and flavor in the trip as well.
+In the list of activities, make sure that at least one of the activities would be enjoyed by all of those who will be joining the trip.
+But make sure to add some personal flair and flavor to the trip as well.
 It is important that each person has the “your” moment on the family trip.